Updated July 10, 2026

 General liability insurance addresses a different lane.
 If a client visits your office, a delivery person is injured in your space, or your operations cause accidental property damage, that claim does not belong in the same bucket as an account handling allegation.
 Agencies sometimes underweight this coverage because the business feels administrative, but landlords, clients, and vendors often still expect proof of it before access is granted or a contract is signed.

-Cyber liability insurance deserves close review in this trade because collection agencies routinely hold consumer information, account histories, payment details, correspondence, and internal notes.
+Cyber liability insurance earns its place in this trade because collection agencies routinely hold consumer information, account histories, payment details, correspondence, and internal notes.
 A breach can start with a phishing email, a compromised employee login, a vendor connection, a lost device, or a misdirected file.
 The operational impact can be just as serious as the privacy issue.
 If your dialer, payment platform, document system, or hosted environment goes down, collections slow immediately and client confidence can erode.
 A quote should account for how data is stored, who can export it, whether remote access is allowed, how vendors connect, and how quickly you can isolate a problem.

 Commercial crime insurance is another practical piece for agencies that receive payments, process card information, reconcile trust activity, or give employees access to funds or financial records.
 The exposure is not limited to theft of cash.
 It can involve fraudulent transfers, misuse of payment information, altered records, or dishonest acts by someone with legitimate system access.
 If one employee can post payments, adjust balances, and reconcile reports without a second review, that control gap matters during underwriting.